mtseet/s3-object-manager/readme.md

 `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://s3.us-east-1.amazonaws.com/?x-id=ListBuckets.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
 Status code: 403.`

 You need to add CORS config to allow requests from your domain on the S3 bucket.

+Also for minio you might get CORS issues if you are accessing the app from http://domain and your configured S3 endpoint is https or vice versa.

 ## Support
 You can buy me a coffee if you like this software